George Kittle Raves Favorite Workout Hack Blows, in a Good Way

 George Kittle My Workout Hack Blows ...
 In a Good Way!!!

-George Kittle's favorite workout tool comes with its perks ... 'cause as he puts it, it helps him "blow huge loads" -- and yes, he's talking about what you think he is.
+George Kittle's favorite workout tool comes with its perks ... 'cause as he puts it, it helps him "blow huge l****" -- and yes, he's talking about what you think he is.

 The San Francisco 49ers superstar raved about the Vasper Systems during a sit-down with Taylor Lewan and Will Compton on "Bussin' with the Boys" this week ... getting a bit TMI when breaking down the benefits of the training method.